 The Mahabat Khan Mosque is situated in Peshawar, Pakistan.
 This mosque was established in the year 1630.
 It covers an area of around 30,155 sq feet.
 It is under the name of the Mughal governor of Peshawar Nawab Mahabat Khan.
 The praying area of this mosque consists of two tall minarets and the prayer hall is covered under three low fluted domes.
-The walls of this beautiful mosque are colorfully painted with flower and geometric drawing.
+The walls of this beautiful mosque are colorfully painted with flowers and geometric drawings.
 It is a massive mosque in this city where a lot of people can pray at a time.

 Bhong Masjid is positioned in the village of Bhong, Rahim Yar Khan District, Southern Punjab Pakistan.
 This mosque was built over a time period of 50 years.
 It is around 200 km away from Bahawalpur.
-The material used to build this gorgeous mosque include conventional teak, ivory, marble, colored glass, onyx, glazed tile work, fresco, mirror work, gilded tracery, ceramic, calligraphic work and inlay and the craftsmen were called from different parts of the world including Lahore, Iran, Spain, and Turkey.
+The material used to build this gorgeous mosque include conventional teak, ivory, marble, colored glass, onyx, glazed tilework, fresco, mirror work, gilded tracery, ceramic, calligraphic work and inlay, and the craftsmen were called from different parts of the world including Lahore, Iran, Spain, and Turkey.
 This mosque is renowned for its beautiful design and architectural attractiveness with gold leaves imprinted for the complex decorative patterns.

 Wazir Khan Mosque